 Topic: Whole body image analysis for diagnosing patients with monoclonal plasma cell disorders.

-I am now involved in a clinical study analyzing medical images and medical data of patients with monoclonal plasma cell disorders.
-The goal of this project is two-fold we are aiming at automatizing and improving the diagnosis of those disorders as well as better understanding their occurrence and their progression in time.
-For that purpose, I am using traditional techniques of statistical inference such as stochastic modeling and Bayesian inference as well as state-of-the-art machine learning and neural networks methods.
+I was involved in a clinical study analyzing medical images and medical data of patients with monoclonal plasma cell disorders.
+The goal of this project was two-fold: aiming at automatizing and improving the diagnosis of those disorders as well as better understanding their occurrence and their progression in time.
+For that purpose, I used traditional techniques of statistical inference such as stochastic modeling and Bayesian inference as well as state-of-the-art machine learning and neural networks methods.

 Post doctoral researcher in Physics (Marie-Curie Fellow), 2013-2016.